REQUEST A QUOTE

 - No capital outlay for space.
 The customer rents space by the rack or by the cabinet;

-- Economies of scale that come from construction of a data center far larger than each individual customer would require;
+- Economies of scale that come from the construction of a data center far larger than each individual customer would require;

 - Dedicated services providing security (of data, of power and against intruders), fire protection and monitoring to a standard few private data centers can match;